quangnd2203/image_background_remover/README.md

 ## 🌟 Features

 - Remove the background from images with high accuracy.
-- Completely offline
+- Works entirely offline, ensuring privacy and reliability.
-- Lightweight and efficient implementation.
+- Lightweight and optimized for efficient performance.
-- Easy integration with your Flutter project.
+- Simple and seamless integration with Flutter projects.

 ---